r. Provisions and contingencies

 x.
 Contributed equity

-related income tax benefit) to the extent they are incremental costs directly attributable to the equity transaction that otherwise would have been avoided.
+The transaction costs of an equity transaction are accounted for as a deduction from equity (net of any related income tax benefit) to the extent they are incremental costs directly attributable to the equity transaction that otherwise would have been avoided.

 y.
 Rounding of amounts

-Note 3: Critical estimates and Judgements
+Note 3: Critical estimates and judgements

 The preparation of financial statements requires the use of accounting estimates which, by definition, will seldom equal the actual results.
 Management also needs to exercise judgement in applying the Company's accounting policies.